Skip to main content

 Is cyber insurance covered under your general insurance policy?

-When a cyber event occurs, businesses without a bespoke policy may look to test whether any of their traditional insurance policies might provide cover.
+When a cyber event occurs, businesses without a bespoke policy may seek to determine whether any of their traditional insurance policies offer coverage.

-Many different traditional insurance policies have tried addressing cyber risks; be it property, liability, professional indemnity, directors and officers or a traditional crime policy to name some, with various “cyber bolt-on” covers being added to these policies.
+Various “cyber bolt-on” covers have been added to these policies as well.
 This, along with the lack of any specific cyber exclusion clauses has raised false expectations that some coverage may apply.

-However, in many cases traditional policies will not specifically refer to cyber and insurers could theoretically refuse to pay claims for cyber losses in certain circumstances.
+However, often traditional policies will not specifically refer to cyber and insurers could theoretically refuse to pay claims for cyber losses in certain circumstances.
 If you have not already done so, 2021 should be the year that you seriously consider investing in a specialist standalone cyber insurance policy.
 If you’re worried about your current cyber liability insurance coverage contact your insurance broker.

 What does specialist cyber security insurance cover?

-• Incident response – this will generally pick up all of the costs involved in responding to a cyber incident, including IT security and forensic specialist support, gaining legal advice in relation to breaches of data security, and the cost associated with having to notify any individuals that have had their data stolen.
+This will generally cover all costs involved in responding to a cyber incident, including IT security and forensic specialist support.
+It also includes legal advice related to data security breaches and the costs associated with notifying individuals whose data has been stolen.

-• Cyber extortion – this covers costs incurred in responding to fraudsters attempting to extort money by either threatening to carry out a cyber-attack or by threatening to expose or destroy data after having already compromised the firm’s network.
-This can also include ransomware, where the firm’s data has been encrypted and can only be made accessible again by the payment of a ransom demand to the attacker.
+This covers costs incurred in responding to fraudsters who attempt to extort money by threatening a cyber-attack or by threatening to expose or destroy data after compromising the firm's network.
+This can also include ransomware, where the firm's data has been encrypted and can only be accessed again by paying a ransom demand to the attacker.

 Help to protect your business from cyber crime